Iterated torus knots and double affine Hecke algebras: Comparing polynomials for iterated cables

-Shortly after the present paper appeared, Cherednik and Danilenko \cite{CD14} described for arbitrary $\g$ a construction similar to the construction in Section \ref{sec_iteratedcables}.
-We will compare these constructions for $\g = \sl_2$ in the specialization $t=-q^2$.
-In this case the differences are essentially equivalent to the differences between the algebraic and topological framing procedures discussed in Section \ref{sec_cabling}. \begin{remark} At this point we will not describe a precise relationship between the constructions for arbitrary $t$.
-However, it seems likely that the monomial in $q$ in Definition \ref{def_iteratedcable} can be modified (to a rational function involving $t$ and $q$) in a way that would reproduce the polynomials defined in \cite{CD14}. \end{remark}
+\begin{remark} At this point we will not describe a precise relationship between the constructions for arbitrary $t$.
+However, it seems likely that the monomial in $q$ in Definition \ref{def_iteratedcable} can be modified (to a rational function involving $t$ and $q$) in a way that would reproduce the polynomials defined in \cite{CD14}.
+In particular, the constants appearing in our construction are (powers of) eigenvalues of the Dehn twist of the solid torus, which has Chebyshev polynomials as eigenvectors.
+This Dehn twist acts on the torus and on the solid torus, and it has a $t$-deformation which is the subgroup of lower-triangular matrices in $\SL_2(\Z)$ acting on the DAHA and its polynomial representation.
+This operator on the polynomial representation is diagonalized by Macdonald polynomials, with eigenvalues depending on $q$ and $t$. \end{remark}

 We first recall their construction when it is specialized to $\g = \sl_2$ after fixing some notation.
 Let $\rr = (r_1,\ldots,r_m)$ and $\sss = (s_1,\ldots,s_m)$ with $r_i, s_i \in \Z$ relatively prime be \emph{Newton pairs}, and let $\aaa = (a_1,\ldots,a_m)$ be determined by